zynine-/HDHRViewerV2.bundle/README.md

 Standard Plex requirement for streaming to Plex Home Theater (PHT)

 High CPU requirement for transcoding to other clients (Web/Android/Roku/FireTV/etc…).
 Typical NAS devices may not have capable CPU for transcoding.
+Not compatible with Nvidia Shields (unless rooted, due to elevated privilages required for File-based XMLTV.
+I may spin-off another version just for Nvidia Shields if requested)

 Estimated CPU requirement for 1080i MPEGTS transcoding:
 - Intel Core2 Quad 2.5Ghz or faster.